Mark Hollis: Solo work and retirement

 Talk Talk disbanded in 1991.
-In 1998, Hollis released an eponymous solo debut album, Mark Hollis.
+In 1998, Hollis released a self-titled solo debut album, Mark Hollis.
 In an interview at the time, he said: "To me the ultimate ambition is to make music that doesn't have a use by date, that goes beyond your own time."
 He also said: "Technique has never been an important thing to me.
 Feeling always has been, and always will be, above technique."

 According to a 2008 article in The Guardian, he then largely retired from making music.
 He stated about his decision to retire from performing, "I choose for my family.
 Maybe others are capable of doing it, but I can't go on tour and be a good dad at the same time."
-Despite Hollis' absence from the public eye, he continued to be mentioned in the music press as an example of an artist who refused to sacrifice his artistic ambition for commercial success, as a yardstick for current artists and one of the most important musicians of his generation.
+Despite Hollis's absence from the public eye, he continued to be mentioned in the music press as an example of an artist who refused to sacrifice his artistic ambition for commercial success, as a yardstick for current artists and one of the most important musicians of his generation.
 His withdrawal from the public continued to fascinate music critics.
 By the time his solo album was released, Hollis had moved back from the countryside to London in order to provide his two sons with a more cosmopolitan environment.

 In 2004, Hollis resurfaced briefly to receive a Broadcast Music Inc. Award for having written "It's My Life".
 In 2012, a piece of specially commissioned music by Hollis titled "ARB Section 1", was used in the television series Boss.

 Collaborations

 Hollis performed the solo track "Piano" on the 1998 minimalist album AV 1, by Phill Brown and Dave Allinson, under the pseudonym John Cope.
 This was later included on the 2001 Talk Talk compilation album Missing Pieces.
 He played piano on and co-wrote the track "Chaos" on the 1998 trip hop album Psyence Fiction by Unkle, later asking for his name to be removed from the album credits.
-He also co-produced and arranged two tracks ("The Gown" and "Big Mouth") on Anja Garbarek's 2001 album Smiling & Waving, as well as playing bass guitar, piano and melodica.
+He co-produced and arranged two tracks ("The Gown" and "Big Mouth") on Anja Garbarek's 2001 album Smiling & Waving, and played bass guitar, piano and melodica.